-The Air quality index (AQI) in parts of Minnesota, Iowa, and Illinois is in the "unhealthy" category for Friday.
+The Air Quality Index (AQI) in parts of Wisconsin, Michigan, and the Northeast is in the "unhealthy" category.
 The "unhealthy" designation on the AQI scale indicates that the air quality is poor and may pose health risks, especially for sensitive groups.
+Here's a look at the air quality as of Monday afternoon.

 People with preexisting conditions such as asthma or heart disease are especially vulnerable.
 Health officials recommend staying indoors, limiting physical activity, and using air purifiers if available.